-Our home is run by a team of 60 staff covering all aspects of care, we also have a voluntary full time chaplain living on site.
+Our home is run by a team of 60 staff covering all aspects of care; we also have a voluntary Chaplain.

 Our staff receive regular training which we believe is vital to enhance the knowledge and skills of our team.
 All our care supervisors are NVQ level 3 qualified and most of our care staff have an NVQ level 2 or 3 qualification.
-Other staff training includes fire, first aid, safeguarding vulnerable adults, care of the dying, infection control and any further training which can help in personal and professional development.
+Other staff training includes fire, first aid, safeguarding vulnerable adults, end of life care and funeral awareness, infection control and any further training which can help in personal and professional development.